adamkurth/cxls_hitfinder/docs/report.md

 #### Data Generation:

-During the data generation phase of the project, we utilize the `pattern_sim`[5] module in CrystFEL software.
-This software is excellent for generating simulation diffraction images under conditions similar to those of the CXLS.
-The specific protein used in this study is designated as 1IC6.pdb, obtained from the RCSB Protein Data Bank[2].
-Initially, our testing focuses on a medium-sized unit cell, to limit the complexities of the analysis but presents a promising avenue for future research enhancements.
+As stated previously, we use the `pattern_sim` module in CrystFEL.
+For our simulations, we use the protein designated as 1IC6.pdb, sourced from the RCSB Protein Data Bank[2].
+Initially, our experiments are concentrated on a medium-sized unit cell, simplifying the complexity of the analysis while offering potential for future research expansion.

-Before commencing the `pattern_sim` simulations, it was essential to create a crystal file and a corresponding water-background image tailored to the specific photon energy and camera length parameter combination as stated in the parameter matrix above.
-Using the [reborn](https://gitlab.com/kirianlab/reborn)[3] software, we generate the required water-background images for all of the datasets.
-In reborn, the `water_background.py` the program generates the dynamic water-background images for the specified photon energy and camera length parameters, where these parameters are accessed from the `Eiger.geom` file.
-The water-background images are then stored in the `images/water` directory for subsequent use in the simulated images.
+Prior to initiating the `pattern_sim` simulations, it was imperative to construct a crystal file and generate corresponding water-background images tailored to specific photon energy and camera length parameters as outlined in our parameter matrix.
+To create these images, we utilize the [reborn](https://gitlab.com/kirianlab/reborn)[3] software, where the `water_background.py` script dynamically produces water-background images for designated photon energy and camera length settings extracted from the `Eiger.geom` file.
+These images are subsequently stored in the `images/water` directory for integration into our simulations

-For generating the crystal file, we employ the SFALL[4] (`sfall`) module from the CCP4 software suite to compute the structure factors of the protein under study.
-This module outputs an `.hkl` file, which contains the Miller indices associated with the specific `.pdb` file.
-Additionally, the resulting crystal file is a text document that captures essential details such as the unit-cell dimensions and the crystal’s space group.
-These data elements are critical as they ensure that our simulations faithfully reproduce the expected diffraction patterns from the protein crystal, facilitating accurate analysis of its structural properties.
+For the crystal file generation, we employ the sfall module from the CCP4[4] software suite to calculate the structure factors of the protein under study.
+This process yields an `.hkl` file containing the Miller indices relevant to the specific PDB file.
+The crystal file itself is a text document detailing critical structural information such as unit-cell dimensions and the crystal's space group.
+This information is crucial to ensuring that our simulations accurately replicate the expected diffraction patterns from the protein crystal, thereby enabling precise structural analysis.

 ##### Water-Background Noise:

 The water-background noise is a the main point of interest in this project.
 To preface, the water-background noise is a dynamic variable that adjusts based on the combination of photon energy and camera length.

 Both, photon energy and camera length are specified in the `Eiger4M.geom` file, which the reborn's `water_background.py` script accesses.
-The water background noise is essential as it mimics the scattering patterns resulting from the water content within the protein samples, thereby enhancing the authenticity of the diffraction data.
+Water background noise is crucial as it accurately simulates the scattering patterns resulting from the water content within protein samples, thereby enhancing the authenticity of the simulated diffraction data.

-The start of the `Eiger4M.geom` file is structured as follows:
+The configuration of the `Eiger4M.geom` file is as follows:
 ```
 ; Eiger for CXLS simulations
 ; EIGER 4M (2162, 2068)